particl/omp-lib/AGENDA.md

 Validate that each individual element is a valid MPA.
 Check if the MPA is preceded by the right MPA.

-A MPA_BID is always preceded by a MPA_LISTING.
+A MPA_BID is always preceded by a MPA_LISTING_ADD.
 A MPA_ACCEPT is always preceded by a MPA_BID etc..
 ```